Which industries won the coronavirus stimulus lobbying battle?

 Powerful companies and trade groups with sway in Washington are asking for more than $2.7 trillion in grants, loans and other assistance amid the coronavirus pandemic.
 And that’s only those that have put a price tag on the financial aid they need.

 Congress is poised to provide far less than that.
 The Senate unanimously passed a bipartisan $2.2 trillion coronavirus relief bill Wednesday that will establish a $450 billion lending program to support struggling businesses and provide $350 billion in loans to small businesses.
-The House is expected to pass the bill and President Donald Trump has said he will sign it.
+The House passed the bill Friday and President Donald Trump signed it.

 Lobbying groups representing various business interests requested direct assistance for their members, but many of those companies will now have to battle with others for government loans.
 Only a couple of industries received specified aid.